Table of Contents

 Learning how to lower cortisol levels to reduce stress can be beneficial for everyone, although most of us are not aware how easy this can be accomplished by following some simple techniques.

 Stress is a normal part of life.
-It can occur due to any number of situations, from professional or personal experiences, to psychological or traumatic ones.
+It can occur due to a number of reasons, from professional or personal experiences to psychological or traumatic ones.

-Everyone deals with the angst and nagging pressure of stress from time to time and it’s an inevitable part of life.
+Everyone deals with the nagging pressure of stress from time to time and sometimes it passes quickly.

 What is Cortisol?